vmware/vic-product/docs/user_doc/vic_app_dev/test_photon.md

 - You performed one of the procedures in either [Add the Registry Certificate to a Custom Image](photon_cert_custom.md) or [Manually Add the Registry Certificate to a `dch-photon` VM](photon_cert_manual.md) to create an instance of the `dch-photon` container VM that includes the CA certificate of your vSphere Integrated Containers Registry instance.
 - For simplicity, this example uses a virtual container host (VCH) that was deployed with the `--no-tlsverify` option.
 If your VCH implements TLS verification of clients, you must import the VCH certificates into your Docker client and adapt the Docker commands accordingly.
 For information about how to connect a Docker client to a VCH that uses full TLS authentication, see [Connecting to the VCH](configure_docker_client.md#connectvch) in Configure the Docker Client for Use with vSphere Integrated Containers.
+- This procedure assumes that the VCH uses the same network for the client, management, and public networks.
+If a VCH is deployed using separate networks, the VCH endpoint is exposed on the client network.
+When you deploy `dch-photon` on the VCH, it is exposed on the public network and the commands in the procedure fail.

-- vSphere Integrated Containers 1.4.x supports `dch-photon` version 1.13.
+vSphere Integrated Containers 1.4.x supports `dch-photon` version 1.13.

 **Procedure**